What is influenza (also called “the flu”)?

-Doctors usually diagnose influenza based on symptoms but may perform laboratory tests.
-The doctor will decide whether or not laboratory testing is necessary.
-The doctor may recommend rest and fluids, or start antiviral medications (pills, liquid, or an inhaled powder).
+Health care providers usually diagnose the flu based on symptoms but may perform laboratory tests.
+They will decide whether or not laboratory testing is necessary and recommend rest and fluids or antiviral medications.

 How long should I stay home if I’m sick?

-The Centers for Disease Control and Prevention (CDC) recommends that you stay home for at least 24 hours after your fever is gone without the use of fever-reducing medicine except to get medical care or for other necessities.
+The Centers for Disease Control and Prevention (CDC) recommends that you stay home for at least 24 hours after your fever is gone without the use of fever-reducing medicine (like Tylenol or Ibuprofen) except to get medical care or for other necessities.
 Stay away from others as much as possible to keep from making others sick.
-Continue to cover coughs and sneezes and wash hands even after fully recovering from flu when you return to work or school.
-It is important to know that even if you don’t have a fever, you may have flu and be contagious if you get flu-like symptoms.
+Continue to cover coughs and sneezes and wash hands even after fully recovering from the flu when you return to work or school.

 How can the flu be prevented?